tdeekens/promster/readme.md

 > These packages are a combination of observations and experiences I have had with other exporters which I tried to fix.

-1.  🏎 Use `process.hrtime()` for high-resolution real time in metrics in milliseconds (converting from nanoseconds)
+1.  🏎 Use `process.hrtime()` for high-resolution real time in metrics in seconds (converting from nanoseconds)
     - `process.hrtime()` calls libuv's `uv_hrtime`, without system call like `new Date`
 2.  ⚔️ Allow normalization of all pre-defined label values
 3.  🖥 Expose Garbage Collection among other metric of the Node.js process by default